How the Preamble Stacks Up

 “…and secure the Blessings of Liberty to ourselves and our Posterity…”

-The Constitution speaks not only to the present, but to the future.
-It makes liberty a shared responsibility — not just something we receive, but something we protect, expand, and pass on.
+The Constitution speaks not only to the present, but to the future — making liberty a shared responsibility.

 One sentence.
 52 words.
 No jargon.